International Exchange

 Once you have gone through the two resources above, these additional pointers can help you plan for an exchange that best suits you and your course of study:

-1. In general, we recommend choosing institutions with a lower WAM requirement (especially if your WAM is not very high) and a large quota for exchange students to increase your chances of approval.
+• In general, we recommend choosing institutions with a lower WAM requirement (especially if your WAM is not very high) and a large quota for exchange students to increase your chances of approval.

-3. Look out for institutions offering similar majors.
+• Look out for institutions offering similar majors.
 There’s a higher chance that these institutions offer matching units and can be helpful if you have limited elective units available for an exchange semester.

-5. Choose institutions offering some units with identical names to those in your B2026 or B2027 course.
+• Choose institutions offering some units with identical names to those in your B2026 or B2027 course.
 This is mainly applicable to students who do not have the space for elective units and have to choose a major/minor unit for exchange.

 What type of units can I select?

-• Free Elective – units that come from any area of study (not restricted to Business), and do not necessarily have to be equivalent to MUM units (Part C of the Course Map Planning Guide).
+• Free Elective – units that come from any area of study (not restricted to Business), and do not have to be equivalent to MUM units (Part C of the Course Map Planning Guide).
 You are highly encouraged to explore and choose free elective units for your exchange.
 Important: Please ensure that you meet the prerequisites for the units and have sufficient elective space to proceed.

 • Technical / Discipline / Degree Elective – the units approved to fulfil your Business elective units as listed in the Unit Schedule (Part C of the Course Map Planning Guide).
 These units do not have to be part of your major/minor and do not necessarily have to be equivalent to MUM units.
 You are encouraged to take these units for your exchange.

-NOT RECOMMENDED FOR EXCHANGE
+NOT RECOMMENDED FOR INTERNATIONAL EXCHANGE

 • Professional Accounting Units – If you are intending to take a Professional Accounting accreditation such as ACCA, CPA and CAANZ, please do not select Accounting units for exchange even if there are matching units in the partner institution.
 This is to avoid complications during your accreditation process.
 Learn more here and if you have further questions, please contact the respective accreditation bodies listed.

-NOT ALLOWED FOR EXCHANGE
+NOT ALLOWED FOR INTERNATIONAL EXCHANGE

 OTHERS

-Specialisation Units – these units are only relevant for certain courses.
+• Specialisation Units – these units are only relevant for certain courses.
 If you are a B2026 student, these units are not applicable to you.
 For B2027 students, you may be able to select these units under your Arts degree; this will be assessed by the Education Management Office in the School of Arts and Social Sciences.

 How should I plan my units for International Exchange?

-4. Determine the number of units you must complete to meet Monash’s 18 or 24 credit point requirements.
-The SOB International Exchange Briefing Slides (Slides 20-21) list out detailed guidelines you will find helpful.
 Tip: Ensure that you select a few extra units that meet the necessary criteria in case your preferred units are unavailable.

-5. Review the latest unit outlines (also called module catalogue, course structure) from the Monash Study Abroad Program Search.
+• Review the latest unit outlines (also called module catalogue, course structure) from the Monash Study Abroad Program Search.
 An external unit must match at least 80% in content and outline to its MUM counterpart for it to be considered an equivalent unit.
 Elective units do not need to match MUM units.

-6. Nearly there!
+• Nearly there!
 A final check:

-• Do you meet the prerequisites of the external units and where applicable, the matching MUM units?
+1. Do you meet the prerequisites of the external units and where applicable, the matching MUM units?

-• Are the units you’re eyeing available for exchange students?
+2. Are the units you’re eyeing available for exchange students?

-• Are the units offered in the semester you’re planning to go for exchange?
+3. Are the units offered in the semester you’re planning to go for exchange?
 Tip: Most US, UK and European universities use ‘Spring Semester’ for Monash Semester 1 and ‘Autumn Semester’ for Monash Semester 2.
 Please refer to the Monash Study Abroad Program Search or the institution’s website if you are unsure.

 How do I submit my Study Plan?